 Hi!
 I'm Neil J. Hatfield and I'm teaching Section 004 of STAT 184 for the Fall 2023 semester.
 You may call me Neil, Dr. Hatfield, Professor Hatfield, Dr. Neil, etc. I use he/him/his pronouns and am readily reachable via Penn State email.
 You can also connect with me through Microsoft Teams and by phone--(814) 863-7664.

 I also encourage students to come visit with me in person when possible.
 My office is Thomas 425A.
-I have an open door policy.
+I have an open door policy meaning that if my door is open and I'm there, you can talk with me.

 As the semester gets underway, I will announce when I have Student Hours scheduled for this course.
 Student Hours will be held either in Thomas 424/425 or Thomas 425A.